ORelio/Spotlight-Downloader/README-En.txt

 update-archive-and-wallpaper
-  This script calls once the Spotlight API and adds the result to the Spotlight archive, then randomly defines a Spotlight image as wallpaper This allows to gradually download images without hammering the Spotlight API.
+  This script calls once the Spotlight API and adds the result to the Spotlight archive, then randomly defines a Spotlight image as wallpaper.
+  This allows to gradually download images without hammering the Spotlight API.

 update-archive-and-lockscreen
+  Same as update-archive-and-wallpaper but updates the lockscreen image for the current user.

+update-archive-and-lockscreen-all-users
-  Same as update-archive-and-wallpaper but updates the system-wide lockscreen.
+  Same as update-archive-and-wallpaper but defines images as system-wide lockscreen.
-  This script must be run as administrator as it replaces an image in the Windows folder and clear the lockscreen cache to force a lockscreen refresh.
+  Requires Admin privileges and relies on Intune policy, which is not supported on the Home edition.

 update-wallpaper
   This script maintains a cache of several Spotlight pictures tailored to your screen